p2irc/lsplab/README.md

 These are advanced settings you can change before calling `model.start` if you want.
 However, the defaults are usually okay for most datasets.

+`model.set_random_seed(int)` - sets the random seed for improved reproducibility.
+Without this set, weight initialization will be different on each run.
+However, this does not provide perfect reproducability, since mini-batching is non-deterministic.

 `model.set_loss_function(['sce', 'mse'])` - sets the loss function used for embedding learning to either sigmoid cross-entropy (`sce`, default) or mean squared error (`mse`).

 `model.set_n(int)` - sets the dimensionality of the latent space (default is `16`).
 The default should usually be sufficient.